Road racing: Racing hazards and safety

 The dangers associated with the increasing speeds at road races were highlighted by the 1955 Le Mans disaster.
 With spectators seated near the edges of the circuit, two race cars came into contact causing one of the vehicles to crash into the embankment, where it exploded in a ball of flames and then plowed through the crowd of spectators.
 In addition to the driver of the race car, 83 spectators were killed and 120 were injured.
 Auto racing was temporarily banned in several countries after the Le Mans disaster until safety was improved for spectators.
-Switzerland would not allow circuit racing until the Zürich ePrix in 2018.
+Switzerland would not allow circuit racing until the Zürich ePrix in 2018, due to an exemption for Formula E. However, due to a law passed in May 2022, on June 1 2026, Swiss Motorsport will finally be legalised.

 The Formula One championship experienced its worst tragedy during the 1961 Italian Grand Prix at Monza, when driver Wolfgang von Trips lost control of his Ferrari and crashed into a stand full of spectators, killing 15 and himself.
 In 1970, Jochen Rindt won the Formula One drivers' championship posthumously, the only man to do so, underlining the continuing risks associated with road racing.
 The tragedies highlighted the need for improved safety standards for both drivers and spectators; safety would continue to be an issue throughout the 1960s and 1970s.